Moffefe/MycoBox/docs/safety.md

 Position the controller and power connections where they remain dry during normal operation.

+Do not assume that equipment suitable for normal indoor use is also suitable for a continuously humid enclosure.

 ---

 # Heating equipment

-Heating devices require particular care because incorrect configuration or failed control equipment can create high temperatures.
+Heating devices require particular care because incorrect configuration or failed switching equipment can create unsafe temperatures.

 Before enabling automatic heating:

 1. Verify the correct Zigbee device.
 2. Verify the correct endpoint.
 3. Test manual ON/OFF control.
-4. Confirm that the heater is suitable for unattended operation.
+4. Confirm that the heater is suitable for the intended environment.
-5. Observe the environment while testing automatic control.
+5. Observe the system while testing automatic control.

 Whenever practical, use heating equipment with its own independent over-temperature protection.